mikesturm/ed/drafts/what-is-GTD.md

 ### Expectations

 An expectation is basically a more evolved form of a desire.
-It's a mental attachment to a state of affairs that doesn't currently exist, but that you believe are going to.
-Unlike a desire, you may not want this state of affairs to exist--but you strongly believe it will.
+It's a mental attachment to a state of affairs that doesn't currently exist, but that you believe is going to.
+Unlike a desire, you may not *want** this state of affairs to exist--but you strongly believe it will.

 Expectations form open loops in a similar way to desires, in that they create a perceived amount of work that you feel you should be doing.

 - You expect X to happen
-- You
+- There are specific things that you believe you should do to prepare for X
+-  There are knock-on effects that you anticipate--and either fear or welcome--once X happens

-The flavors of Open Loops
+## The Flavors of Open Loops

 ### Commitments